yendorf/dotnet-homework/README.md

 * It is safe to assume that Advisor names are globally unique
 * We expect there to be **thousands** of advisors and accounts in the input data, so be mindful of potential performance issues.
 * An advisor who does not have any accounts should have a commission of 0.
-* Other than the tests themselves, any code can be modified.
+* Other than the unit tests and test data, any code can be modified.

 ```
 Example input: